 Give me a buyers market any day and I’m in heaven.
 Remember the good old days when you could negotiate prices down more often than not?
 But that feels a bit predatory, so I would just settle for a flat market.
 Flat markets are predictable and absolutely wonderful as the backdrop for our next trend – renovations.

 Will the renovation option ever get old?
 I can’t ever see this happening, so we will just see this move in waves as suburbs age.
 As a buyers’ advocate I definitely see two distinct groups – one who is repelled by even the smallest amount of work, and one that can’t wait to get their hands on a renovation project.

-The Housing Industry Association economists have done some work on figures – they point to suburbs (yes – some in Sydney . .shhh) that are around 30 to 35 years of age which is the sweet spot for renovations with good uplift.
-Opportunities are Australia-wide though.
+The Housing Industry Association economists have done some work on market performance and point to suburbs that are 30 to 35 years of age as the sweet spot for renovations with good uplift.
+Opportunities are Australia-wide and include Sydney and Melbourne.
 With sensibility coming back into the market, the renovator group should be able to buy and sell, and move onto their next project without being priced out of their next purchase.

 Look to the areas that didn’t have double digit price increases over the past two years as these will now receive attention.
 The general buy-in price for many first time investors is the $400,000 to $500,000 price range, so well located properties in this price band will continue to be popular.
 This will mean Brisbane should finally get more action (we’re already seeing this as days on market for this price point for Brisbane suburbs is already dropping).
 Also, Bathurst, the Central Coast of NSW, Ballarat, Geelong (note that Newcastle and Wollongong are already closer to $550,000+ range) as well as Hobart and Canberra.
 Caution should be used with Hobart as they’re currently experiencing some good results bit this will be a very limited run – Hobart should be thought of in the same category as big regional towns (not regional cities).